daviddaytw/react-native-transformers/README.md

 You can follow this [document](https://docs.expo.dev/versions/latest/config/babel/) to create config file, and you need to run `npx expo start --clear` to clear the Metro bundler cache.

+### 5. Development Client Setup

+For development and testing, it's required to use a development client instead of Expo Go due to the native code of ONNX Runtime and react-native-transformers.

+You can set up a development client using one of these methods:

+- **[EAS Development Build](https://docs.expo.dev/develop/development-builds/introduction/)**: Create a custom development client using EAS Build
+- **[Expo Prebuild](https://docs.expo.dev/workflow/prebuild/)**: Eject to a bare workflow to access native code

 ## Usage

 ### Text Generation